 Section 602.
 Fees, Charges and Expenses of Master Trustee.
 The Master Trustee shall be entitled to payment and/or reimbursement by the Members for reasonable fees and for its services rendered hereunder and all advances, Counsel fees and expenses and other expenses reasonably and necessarily made or incurred by the Master Trustee in connection with such services.
 The Master Trustee shall be entitled to payment and reimbursement for the reasonable fees and charges of the Master Trustee and Obligation registrar for the Obligations as hereinabove provided.
 Upon an Event of Default, but only upon an Event of Default, the Master Trustee shall have a right of payment prior to payment on account of principal of, or premium, if any, or interest on, or any other amounts due under, any Obligation for the foregoing advances, fees, costs and expenses incurred.
-The respective obligations of the Members under this Section 602 to compensate the Master Trustee to pay or reimburse the Master Trustee for expenses, disbursements or advances, shall survive satisfaction and discharge of this Master Indenture.
+The respective obligations of the Master Trustee for expenses, disbursements or advances, shall survive satisfaction and discharge of this Master Indenture.